segmentio/react-example/src/examples/analytics-package/README.md

 **The example deployed through this repo uses the Segment snippet by default.**

+In order to experience a deployed example that uses the npm package, there are places that must be commented or uncommented throughout the repo.
+They are searchable throughout the code with the `COMMENT OUT FOR PACKAGE EXAMPLE` or `UNCOMMENT FOR PACKAGE EXAMPLE` strings.
+Read the following section for more information.

 Benefits of using the Segment npm package:

 - Works if there is no `index.html`